 Do not hesitate to call an ambulance for a serious bite injury.
 Notifying first responders can also help you build a stronger case later because you can rely on the police report as evidence.
 There will also be little in the way of disputing what caused your injuries since you went straight from the scene to the hospital.

 Every dog bite that breaks the skin requires medical care.
-Depending on severity, this could include:
+Depending on the severity, this could include:

 - Paramedics who respond to the scene